Routing Number : 311376753

 Some justifications for using a credit card to spend unnecessarily can include a person adopting a “tomorrow’s problem” mentality.
 You may think “I’ll make monthly card payments even though I don’t have the money now” or “I’ll have the amount to pay this off by the time my statement arrives.”

-Having the ability to make money back in the future doesn’t necessarily mean you should follow through with a purchase.
+Having the ability to pay off your balance at some point in the future doesn’t necessarily mean you should follow through with a purchase today.

 Make Room for Healthy Spending